 The founders put their college education on hold to start production in late 2021 and got help from Austin’s dad.
 Shipping was a big challenge because of the pandemic, but friends and family helped them manage.

-Getting on Shark Tank
+The Shark Tank Spotlight

 ZipString made a lot of noise on social media when it launched and has got more than 200 million views on social media.
 Dude Perfect also featured the device on their tour.